 PCAOB Re-Proposes Standard to Enhance Information Provided in Auditor’s Reports

-By Lawrence Montgomery, Director, Assurance Services
+By Lawrence Montgomery, Partner, Assurance Services

 On May 11, 2016, the Public Company Accounting Oversight Board (the “PCAOB”) has re-proposed the standard The Auditor’s Report on an Audit of the Financial Statements When the Auditor Expresses an Unqualified Opinion.
 The PCAOB’s original proposal was made in 2013 and has been re-proposed as a result of the extensive feedback received from investors and other users of financial statements.

 The PCAOB recognizes that the auditor’s report has remained relatively unchanged over the course of time while accounting rules and businesses have continued to become more complex.
 Investors and financial statement users are seeking the auditor’s report to become more informative and provide more relevant information.
 The objective is to provide the visibility into communications between audit firms, audit committees and management regarding the significant audit issues and procedures that have occurred.
 The current format of the auditor’s report does not provide any such insight into this process.
 It has also been noted that other international standard setting bodies have adopted similar disclosure requirements for their auditors, such as the International Auditing and Assurance Standards Board, the European Union and the Financial Reporting Council in the United Kingdom.